pivotal-cf/docs-pks/vsphere-cni.hbs.md

 ---
-title: Install Tanzu Kubernetes Grid Integrated Edition with Antrea on vSphere Using Ops Manager
+title: Install Tanzu Kubernetes Grid Integrated Edition with Antrea on vSphere Using {{ vars.platform_name }}
 owner: TKGI
 iaas: vSphere
 ---

-The following topics describe how to use VMware Tanzu Operations Manager (Ops Manager) to manually install VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) on vSphere with Antrea networking.
+The following topics describe how to use {{ vars.platform_name }} to manually install VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) on vSphere with Antrea networking.

 <p class="note"><strong>Note</strong>: The recommended method for installing Tanzu Kubernetes Grid Integrated Edition on vSphere is to use the Tanzu Kubernetes Grid Integrated Edition Management Console.
 For information, see <a href="console-install-vsphere.html">Install on vSphere with the Management Console</a>.</p>